dapperdivers/chelonian-access/.github/SECURITY.md

 ## Reporting a Vulnerability

-The Nissan Hardbody RFID project takes security seriously.
+The Chelonian Access project takes security seriously.
 We appreciate your efforts to responsibly disclose your findings.

 ### How to Report